incognito666/project2/README.md

   - This is a manual task.
 We check the commit logs and the dates of submissions.

 8. All the issue  have not been resolved.
-  - This task needs to consider the closed time, to check if all the issues are well addressed.
-If the issues are not closed, it means that they are not resolved.
+  - For this task we extracted the closed time.

 9. Issues are not closed on time.
   - The issue created and issue closed dates are extracted from the data output files.